 Imagine this: your Schedule C business buys a home at the beach, uses it solely as an entertainment facility for business, pays off the mortgage, and deducts all the expenses.

-Next, say, 10 years later, without any tax consequence to you, you start using the beach home as your own.
+Now say, 10 years later, without any tax consequences to you, you start using the beach home as your own.

 Is this possible?
 Yes.
 Are there some rules on this?
 Yes.
 Are the rules difficult?
 No.

-Okay, so could I achieve the same result if I operate my business as a corporation?
-Yes, but the corporation needs to reimburse you for the facility costs, including mortgage interest and depreciation, because you want the title to always be in your name, not the corporation’s name.
+Yes.
+You would simply have the corporation rent the facility from you or reimburse you for the facility costs, including mortgage interest and depreciation.
+Remember, you want the title in your name, not the corporation’s name.

 Basic Rule

-The beach home, ski cabin, or other entertainment facility must be primarily for the benefit of employees other than those who are officers, shareholders, or other owners who own a 10 percent or greater interest in the business, or other highly compensated employees.
-In this situation, you create
+To make this work, the beach home, ski cabin, or other entertainment facility must be primarily for the benefit of employees other than those who are officers, shareholders or other owners with a 10 percent or greater interest in the business, or other highly compensated employees.1 In this situation, you create

 ·